László Répási

 László Répási (born 23 March 1966) is a retired Hungarian football forward.

 Club career

 During his career, he won one Borsodi Liga with MTE Izzo Vác and he became top goalscorer in a league twice (with MTE Izzo Vác & Perak FA).
 He also won Malaysia Cup with Perak FA in 1998.
 His preferred playing position is as a striker, but he can also operate as a goal assistant.

 International career

-He made his debut for the Hungarian national team in 1993, and got 1 cap.
+He made his debut for the Hungary national team in 1993, and got 1 cap.